BurraRohan/PersonaAI/README.md

 - **Single-tenant auth.** One shared API key protects the whole instance.
 There are no user accounts, and any holder of the key can read every profile.
 - **SQLite concurrency.** Fine for a single instance; a multi-worker deployment under write load should move to PostgreSQL.
 - **Agent reliability varies.** The model occasionally skips a tool call in a three-step chain.
 The fallback path covers this, but `execution_mode` is worth checking when a run looks unusual.
+- **Not deployed.** The project is containerized and runs locally or via `docker-compose`, but there is no hosted instance.

 ---